PricingBrew

 And while it’s far too risky to just apply consumer pricing practices in commercial settings, we can still learn a thing or two from certain high-profile consumer pricing controversies.

-For example, one of the things we can learn from a recent uproar in the fast food industry is just how important it is to think very carefully about pricing perceptions and human psychology long before you announce the upcoming rollout of a nifty new dynamic pricing model and approach!
+For example, one of the things we can learn from some past uproar in the fast food industry is just how important it is to think very carefully about pricing perceptions and human psychology long before you announce the upcoming rollout of a nifty new dynamic pricing model and approach!

 As there’s no need to pile on at this point, imagine two fictional fast food chains deciding to implement demand-based, variable pricing models.
 I know it’s close to meal time, but stay with me as we explore this hypothetical…